DataDog/hiring-engineers/answersAasim.md

 ### Level 4 - Collecting APM Data

+>Answer:

+The Datadog APM provides application performance from automatically generated dashboards that will monitor key metrics.
+The first thing we will need to do is configure the Datadog Agent YAML configuration file.
+        - First, open your terminal and navigate to the directory containing the Datadog Agent
+        - After you have arrived at the agent open the directory in a text editor
+        - Next, you will need to edit the 'datadog.yaml' file
+        - Once you are in the 'datadog.yaml' file you will uncomment the 'apm_config' as well as the enabled section to 'true' that way we have enabled this configuration.
+        - The next step would be to go to the 'apm.yaml.default' file within the Datadog Agent and uncomment the instances as well as the bin path
+        - You will need the path in the apm.yaml.default to point towards the 'datadog.yaml' file (i.e. /opt/datadog-agent/etc/datadog.yaml)

+Next, you will need to go to the documentation based upon the scripting language you will utilize.
+You will receive the respective commands that are necessary to install ddtrace which will trace the application which you would like data on.
+Also, ddtrace acts like a middleware so the documentation suggests either utilizing middleware or using ddtrace with the agent.
+Now, since you will be using a virtual environment that was previously setup you will not deal with dependency issues.
+Now, for this example Python is the utilized scripting language.
+Though you will need to install and configure 'pip' which is a package manager for Python.
+Now, once you have installed 'pip' use the command 'pip install ddtrace'.
+After the installation of 'ddtrace' you can utilize the command 'ddtrace-run python <nameofapp.py>' and this will execute the file while also simultaneously running the metrics using the agent via the APM integration previously setup.

+Finally, if you face some dependency challenges with the previous steps along with your application being in flask you may need to create a separate virtual environment such as the one listed in the flask documentation called virtualenv (http://flask.pocoo.org/docs/1.0/cli/#environment-variables-from-virtualenv) , as well as confirm that the application is actively being executed while ddtrace is running.

->Answer: This was definitely very interesting to complete.
+>Note: This was definitely very interesting to complete.
 I definitely found this to be the most challenging to configure on macOSX, and I think having to run the Trace Agent in a virtual environment was the rewarding part because initially I thought I could run it on my local machine.
 I was able to collect metrics and connect the ddtracer with the APM agent, and even though I had configured the APM YAML file to be activated this took a few extra steps.
 The first trying to install to ddtrace into the local machine and setup a path for this, and it kept denying me permission.
 Finally, I followed along using flask's tutorial to setup a virtual environment and run the flask application.
 After running the APM, I was unable to get the data to load into the dashboard I would try to setup a new dashboard and graph the APM events but the loading symbol would come up and stay on for several minutes.
 When, I checked the Collectors in the GUI I was able to see that the apm was setup and collecting metrics.
 I wanted just a simple 'hello world' with an integer of 1 to be collected, but it would not display this.

 <img src="./images/gui_collector_check.png" alt="Made a downtime alert for the week"/>